anchore/syft/internal/capabilities/generate/README.md

 ### "Parser capabilities must be defined"

-**Cause:** parser in ecosystem YAML file has no capabilities section
+**Cause:** parser in capability YAML file has no capabilities section

 **Fix:** add capabilities to the parser:
 ```yaml